harkinyeahme/Transcriptomic-Profiling-of-Staphylococcus-aureus-During-Periprosthetic-Joint-Infection/DESeq.md

 ### 3. **Reference Genome and Alignment**
 - Reference genome: *Staphylococcus aureus* NCTC 8325
-- Reads were aligned to the reference genome using **STAR** aligner with default parameters.
+- Reads were aligned to the reference genome using **STAR** aligner.
-- Indexing was performed using the reference FASTA and GTF annotation files.
+- Indexing was performed using the reference FASTA and GFF annotation files.

 ### 4. **Read Quantification**
 - Gene-level read counts were generated using **FeatureCounts**.
-- Output: `counts.txt` containing raw counts for each gene across samples.
+- Output: `results/counts.txt` containing raw counts for each gene across samples.

 ### 5. **Differential Expression Analysis**
 - Conducted in **R** using the **DESeq2** package.